thingsinjars/Hardy/README.md

     hardy init
       initialises an empty test directory

     hardy selenium start
-      starts up the local selenium server
+      starts the local selenium server (essential before tests)

     hardy selenium stop
       stops the local selenium server

     hardy .
-      run all the tests in the current folder against the default browser (Firefox) hardy --browser=phantomjs .
+      run all the tests in the current folder with the default browser (Firefox)

+    hardy --browser=phantomjs .
-      specify the browser to test against
+      specify the browser to test with

     hardy --browser=phantomjs,chrome .
-      specify multiple browsers to test against
+      specify multiple browsers to test with

 Tests
 ---